magentabusiness/magentabusiness.github.io/docs/trendz/widget-filter-by-alias.md

 ---

-In this guide we will describe how to connect standard ThingsBoard widgets located on the dashboard with Trendz View.
+In this guide we will describe how to connect standard IoT Hub widgets located on the dashboard with Trendz View.
-You can do this using ThingsBoard dashboard aliases and **Trendz View Latest** from **Trendz widget Bundle**.
+You can do this using IoT Hub dashboard aliases and **Trendz View Latest** from **Trendz widget Bundle**.

 **Example**: we have 10 **Machine** devices in ThingsBoard.
 We want to create a dashboard that will show all **Machine** devices in a list and once device selected - other widget on the dashboard should show details about selected device.
 In total we will have 2 widgets